Skip to main content

 Festive

-Portuguese-style caramel pudding, a colonial legacy.
-Creamy and sweet with caramel sauce.
+Portuguese-style caramel pudding left behind by colonial kitchens.
+Creamy, sweet, and finished with caramel sauce.

 vegetarianContains: EggsContains: Dairy